blouze/displayjerky.com/content/blog/i-won-a-game-jam.md

 A couple years ago, I started fiddling again with a game engine, out of boredom (or was it confinement?).

 Just like old William Munny shooting at empty bottles, I slowly but surely regained my footing and pretty soon, I had created a decent number of projects, all named "Demo" or "Test" followed by a two digits number.

-Still, I was yet to make a complete game.
+Still, I was yet to make a finished game.

 <content-image src= "i-won-a-game-jam/unforgiven-coffee.gif" alt="Thirty year old developer enjoying coffee.">
   "Hey, Bill.
 You still know how to code C#, right?"
 </content-image>

-Following the advice of virtually every indie game dev's online to anyone willing to get (back, in my case) into it, I decided to join what the cool kids call nowadays: a&nbsp;***game&nbsp;jam***.
+Following the advice of virtually every indie game dev online to anyone willing to get (back, in my case) into it, I decided to join what the cool kids call these days: a&nbsp;***game&nbsp;jam***.

 ### Finding a game jam

+It's not straightforward.

-There are literally dozens to chose from.
+Take a look on [itch.io](https://itch.io/jams), i noticed dozens to chose from.

-They vastly vary in duration, themes and number of participants.

-Visit [itch.io](https://itch.io/jams) and pick one that suits your taste.

-Finding the right one for you is not straightforward.
 Each one is a community of its own.
 First, you need to ask yourself what you expect from it.

+They vastly vary in duration, themes and number of participants.

+ and pick one that suits your taste.

 I chose one with predetermined assets.